 Property, plant and equipment are derecognized upon disposal, when held for sale or when no future economic benefits are expected to arise from the continued use of the asset.
-Any gain or loss arising on disposal of the asset, determined as the difference between the net disposal proceeds and the carrying amount of the asset, is recognized in the consolidated statement of comprehensive (loss) income.
+Any gain or loss arising on disposal of the asset, determined as the difference between the net disposal proceeds and the carrying amount of the asset, is recognized in the consolidated statement of comprehensive loss.

-$(g) \qquad \quad Exploration \ properties \ and \ exploration \ and \ evaluation \ assets$
+(g) Exploration properties and exploration and evaluation assets

 The Company capitalizes all exploration costs which include the acquisition of land, property rights, licenses and all costs associated with exploration and evaluations.
 Exploration properties are recorded at the direct cost of acquisition.
 Costs include the cash consideration and the fair market value of the shares issued for the acquisition of exploration properties.
 Exploration and evaluation assets represent the costs incurred in conducting exploration work for unknown or unproven ore deposits.
 Exploration and evaluation assets are reclassified to "Property, plant and Equipment, construction in progress" when the technical feasibility and commercial viability of extracting a mineral reserve are demonstrable.
 Exploration and evaluation assets are assessed for impairment, and the impairment loss, if any, is recognized before reclassification to construction in progress.
-Exploration and evaluation assets associated with projects which prove to be economically unviable are written off.
+Exploration and evaluation assets are written off.
 Proceeds derived from the full or partial disposal of interests in properties are credited against the carrying cost of the related property.
-Costs incurred before the Company has obtained the legal rights to explore are recognized as an expense in the consolidated statements of comprehensive (loss) income.
+Costs incurred before the Company has obtained the legal rights to explore are recognized as an expense in the consolidated statements of comprehensive loss.